stijndepestel/geminio/README.md

-# Thesis: Development of a Testing Framework for Connected Devices. #
+# Capture/Replay framework. #

-This repository will hold all code concerning the thesis: Development of a Testing Framework for Connected Devices.
+This framework allows testing of o.a.
+IoT devices.
+More info to follow.